sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/bazel/server_integration_tests.md

 source ./testing/tools/integration_runner.sh || exit 1

 # We're getting those values from the `args` attribute.
 The first two ones are always provided by the
 # `server_integration_test` macro.
-It's a bit unconvenient, as the numbering starts at $3 for your arguments,
+It's a bit inconvenient and awkward, as the numbering starts at $3 for your arguments,
 # but we'll revisit this at some point.
 tarball="$1"
 image_name="$2"